Architecture is a science of buildings.

 Focus:

-The accurate guide delivers a sharp image with every aspect.
+The accurate guide delivers a sharp image of every aspect.

-It also allows instant automatic to the manual mode switch, which offers complete control on focus to the photographer.
+It also allows instant automatic to the manual mode switch, which offers complete control of focus to the photographer.

 The manual guide will enable you to work efficiently with the subject and improve image clarity.